-KDIGO 2020 CLINICAL PRACTICE GUIDELINE FOR DIABETES MANAGEMENT IN CHRONIC KIDNEY DISEASE
+KDIGO 2022 CLINICAL PRACTICE GUIDELINE FOR DIABETES MANAGEMENT IN CHRONIC KIDNEY DISEASE

-VOL 98 | ISSUE 4S | OCTOBER 2020
+VOL 102 | ISSUE 5S | NOVEMBER 2022

-KDIGO 2020 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease
+KDIGO 2022 Clinical Practice Guideline for Diabetes Management in Chronic Kidney Disease

-S3 Tables, figures, and supplementary material
+S3 Tables, figures, and Supplementary Material

-S6 KDIGO Executive Committee
+S7 KDIGO Executive Committee

-S7 Reference keys
+S8 Reference keys

-S8 CKD nomenclature
+S9 CKD nomenclature

-S9 Conversion factors
+S10 Conversion factors

-S10 Abbreviations and acronyms
+S11 Abbreviations and acronyms

-S11 Notice
+S12 Notice

-S12 Foreword
+S13 Foreword

-S13 Updates to the KDIGO guideline format

-S17 Work Group membership
+S14 Work Group membership

-S19 Abstract
+S16 Abstract

-S20 Introduction
+S17 Introduction

-S22 Summary of recommendation statements and practice points
+S19 Summary of recommendation statements and practice points

-S30 Chapter 1: Comprehensive care in patients with diabetes and CKD
+S29 Chapter 1: Comprehensive care in patients with diabetes and CKD

-S39 Chapter 2: Glycemic monitoring and targets in patients with diabetes and CKD
+S55 Chapter 2: Glycemic monitoring and targets in patients with diabetes and CKD

-S47 Chapter 3: Lifestyle interventions in patients with diabetes and CKD
+S63 Chapter 3: Lifestyle interventions in patients with diabetes and CKD

-S58 Chapter 4: Antihyperglycemic therapies in patients with type 2 diabetes (T2D) and CKD
+S75 Chapter 4: Glucose-lowering therapies in patients with T2D and CKD

-S79 Chapter 5: Approaches to management of patients with diabetes and CKD
+S89 Chapter 5: Approaches to management of patients with diabetes and CKD

-S87 Methods for guideline development
+S97 Methods for guideline development

-S96 Biographic and disclosure information
+S106 Biographic and disclosure information

-S106 Acknowledgments
+S115 Acknowledgments

-S107 References
+S117 References

+This article is published as part of a supplement supported by Kidney Disease: Improving Global Outcomes (KDIGO).
 The development and publication of this guideline were supported by KDIGO.
 The opinions or views expressed in this professional education supplement are those of the authors and do not necessarily reflect the opinions or recommendations of the International Society of Nephrology or Elsevier.
 Dosages, indications, and methods of use for products that are referred to in the supplement by the authors may reflect their clinical experience or may be derived from the professional literature or other clinical sources.
-Because of the differences between in vitro and in vivo systems and between laboratory animal models and clinical data in humans, in vitro and animal data may not necessarily correlate with clinical results.
+Because of the differences between in vitro and in vivo systems and between laboratory animal models and clinical data in humans, in vitro and animal data do not necessarily correlate with clinical results.